Easy Vegan Lemon Cake with Cream Cheese Frosting

 However, we’ll go over the basics here!
 Making this vegan cake is really not dissimilar to traditional baking, and certainly is not as intimidating as it seems (yes, even a layer cake!).

-Vegan Cream Cheese Frosting:
+Vegan Raspberry Frosting:

 I recommend using Violife vegan cream cheese or Miyoko’s vegan cream cheese.
 Those are my two favorites!
 Then you’ll use vegan butter, and powdered sugar, to create the frosting.

-Spoon and level the flour
+So here’s what you do instead: Spoon and level the flour.

 This part is crucial, and if done incorrectly, almost always leads to a dense and gummy cake.